 Custom: a colour scheme you create yourself

 Once you've decided on the perfect colour scheme you can begin adding this to your Create site using the HEX code below each colour as in the examples above.
-The hex code is a combinations of numbers and letters that represent each colour, and can be copied and pasted into the Design Studio in your Create account.
+The hex code is a combination of numbers and letters that represent each colour and can be copied and pasted into the Design Studio in your Create account.